FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 * bearing: FUTURE DEVELOPMENT, the direction expressed in degrees (1-360)
 * distance": FUTURE DEVELOPMENT, the distance in meters from the Lat/long
 * timeout:the length, expressed in seconds  until the point will stale out.
 Default is 300 seconds or 5 minutes.
-*  UID: server generated Unique Id of this element
+*  uid: optional input parameter, need to be an Unique Id for this element, if not present will be  server generated, if sent ATAK will try to update an existing geoObject.
+Use ``putGeoObject`` instead

 ##### Example body
 ```json